A Super Deep Dive Into Nirvana’s Heart-Shaped Box Video

 Dave Grohl, not really seen much in this video, signalling to passing ships from the background using a literal heart-shaped box.

 The curtains are drawn.
 Light enters the hospital room.
 Was it a dream?
 The hallucination of a dying man?
 A metaphor for our modernising world?
 Something about drugs?
 Or just a big, visually striking trip?
 It doesn’t matter.
-It’s great, and 25 years on, Nirvana are still listened to and loved all over the world every day.
+It’s great, and all these years on, Nirvana are still listened to and loved all over the world every day.
 We miss you, Kurt.